Shockwave Medical Completes Acquisition of Neovasc

-SANTA CLARA, Calif., April 11, 2023 (GLOBE NEWSWIRE) -- Shockwave Medical, Inc. (NASDAQ: SWAV) (“Shockwave”), a pioneer in the development of Intravascular Lithotripsy (“IVL”) to treat severely calcified cardiovascular disease, today announced the completion of its previously announced acquisition of Neovasc Inc. (“Neovasc”).
+SANTA CLARA, CA, April 11, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Shockwave Medical, Inc. (NASDAQ: SWAV) (“Shockwave”), a pioneer in the development of Intravascular Lithotripsy (IVL) to treat severely calcified cardiovascular disease, today announced the completion of its previously announced acquisition of Neovasc Inc. (“Neovasc”).

 The Neovasc Reducer System (the “Reducer”) is a first-of-its-kind technology to address refractory angina.
 Refractory angina is a chronic condition in which a patient suffers chest pain that cannot be controlled by conventional therapies.
-It is estimated that each year, in the United States (“U.S.”) and the European Union (“E.U.”) alone, up to 300,000 new patients with obstructive coronary disease who are ineligible for conventional revascularization experience refractory angina, despite guideline-directed medical therapy.
+It is estimated that each year, in the U.S. and the E.U. alone, up to 300,000 new patients with obstructive coronary disease who are ineligible for conventional revascularization experience refractory angina, despite guideline-directed medical therapy.
 In addition, it is estimated that up to another 500,000 new patients present with angina and non-obstructive coronary artery disease in the U.S. and the E.U. each year.
-The Reducer has been granted Breakthrough Device designation by the Food and Drug Administration (“FDA”), is CE-marked and is currently enrolling patients in the COSIRA-II study, a randomized clinical trial being conducted under an Investigation Device Exemption intended to support FDA approval for patients with coronary obstructive refractory angina.
+The Reducer has been granted Breakthrough Device designation by the FDA, is CE-marked and is currently enrolling patients in the COSIRA-II study, a randomized clinical trial being conducted under an Investigation Device Exemption intended to support FDA approval for patients with coronary obstructive refractory angina.

 Shockwave has acquired all of the outstanding common shares of Neovasc (the “Common Shares”) for US$27.25 per share in cash (the “Cash Portion”) upfront by way of a statutory plan of arrangement (the “Arrangement”).
 Consideration for the purchased shares has been paid to Computershare Investor Services Inc. as depositary under the arrangement (the “Depositary”) and will be provided to former shareholders of Neovasc (the “Shareholders”) as soon as reasonably practicable after the date hereof, in accordance with the terms of the arrangement agreement and subject to the ruling by the Israel Tax Authority issued in connection with the Arrangement (the “Withholding Tax Ruling”) as described below.
 In addition, the Shareholders will also receive a potential deferred payment in the form of a non-tradeable contingent value right (a “CVR”, and together with the Cash Portion, the “Consideration”) entitling the Shareholders to receive up to an additional US$12.00 per share in cash if certain regulatory milestones are achieved within specified timeframes.